 The key to making great Italian focaccia bread is using a generous amount of extra virgin olive oil which creates a crispy and flavorful crust.

 - Flour– use all-purpose flour or bread flour for focaccia.
-Be sure to measure flour correctly or the bread could end up dense or tough.
+Be sure to measure flour correctly.

 - Yeast – get one packet (7 grams) of instant yeast.
 The label should say “quick-rise” or “rapid rise.”
 The right yeast is key to making this bread in about 4 hours from start to finish.